 All formal requests to see general records or personal information or to change personal information must be submitted to the Town's Legal Services Department with the application fee of $5.00.
 This fee cannot be waived, or refunded.
 Completed formal request forms and the application fee should be mailed to:

 Thornbury, ON N0H 2P0

-You may also submit a request in person by visiting the Clerk’s Office on the first floor of Town Hall.
+You may also submit a request in person by visiting the Legal Services Department on the second floor of Town Hall.

 Once the Town receives your request, it has 30 days to provide you with a response to your request.

 Mandatory Exemptions require the head of an institution to refuse to disclose the record.
 Mandatory exemptions begin with the words: “a head shall refuse to disclose…”

 Discretionary Exemptions allow the head to disclose a record, despite the existence of the exemption.
 Discretionary exemptions are introduced by the words: “(A) head may refuse to disclose…”

 Examples of exclusions and exemptions include:

 Requesters may appeal institutions’ decisions by writing or by filling out an appeal form and sending it to the IPC Registrar at the address on the form.

 The MFIPPA Act is founded on the premise that requestors should bear at least a portion of the costs associated with responding to their request.
 As a result, you are required to pay the fees mandated by the Act.